 The Second Space Race

-Contrary to public misconception, the process was not alchemy – using the inherent properties of the elements contained within the mass of a world, the Terraforming Engine was capable of reordering a given environment to a new set of parameters through an extremely complex and direct manipulation of atoms, potentially allowing inhospitable locales to be rendered the opposite.
-The resulting changes were not always completely predictable, but generally produced satisfactory results, especially once refinements to the technology made the introduction of outside elements possible.
+2132 brought what its designers cheekily called Mófǎ Hé, or the Magic Box – the humble beginnings of terraforming technology.
+Long a staple of science fiction, the process was first made reality under controlled conditions in a series of tests conducted in Chinese laboratories.
+Contrary to its name, the process was not alchemy – using the inherent properties of the elements contained within the mass of a world, the Magic Box was capable of reordering a given environment to a new set of parameters through extremely complex and direct manipulation of atoms, potentially allowing inhospitable locales to be rendered the opposite.
+The resulting changes were not entirely predictable, but produced unexpectedly good practical results, especially once the introduction of outside elements became possible.

-Then at last came the third major breakthrough in the form of a phenomenon known as Aggregate Displacement, harnessed by the new Static Shift Drive.
-A vessel equipped with such a device was capable of travel to potentially any point in the galaxy and even, for that matter, the universe in the space of a perceived instant.
-Colonization efforts quickly spread into new solar systems.
-Space-faring nations pushed further and further outward, spreading their culture and influence in what was rapidly becoming a new age of imperialism.
+Then at last came the greatest technological breakthrough of the millennium, in the form of a phenomenon known as Aggregate Displacement, harnessed by the new Static Shift Drive.
+A vessel equipped with such a device was capable of traveling to potentially any point in the galaxy and even, for that matter, the universe in a perceived instant.
+Just like that, the unfathomable distances between stars no longer mattered.
+Scientists predicted discoveries that could “give us clues as to the very nature of our universe.”
+Within a few short years, colonization efforts moved into new solar systems.
+The length and breadth of the universe were there for the taking.
+Space-faring nations pushed further and further outward, spreading their culture and influence, and finding all new worlds to fight over in what was rapidly becoming a new age of empire-building.

-Life for colonists was not easy.
-They found themselves in environments livable, but often harsh and cruel, and sometimes incomplete due to scheduling.
-Survival tactics honed over centuries or longer on Earth failed in these new homes and crops often died as quickly as they sprouted.
-Many perished from starvation, exposure, equipment failure, and worse, from unusual physical effects borne out of the unique features of these strange, non-terrestrial environs.
+Life for the colonists, however, was not easy.
+They found themselves in environments often harsh, cruel, or even incomplete.
+Survival tactics honed over millennia on Earth proved ineffective in these new homes.
+Crops often died as quickly as they sprouted.
+Many perished from starvation, exposure, equipment failure, and from strange, never before encountered physical effects borne out of the unique features of these new environments.

-Socially, humanity continued as it always had – with strife and blood.
+All told, humanity continued as it always had – with strife and blood.
 Nations colonized, colonies rebelled, and wars were fought – now on a previously unimagined scale.
 New nations and principalities large and small sprang up to take their place in the emerging galactic community.
-Prominent countries attempted to establish united allegiances to govern planets and star systems, but to little avail.
-Sociologists noted with blatant dissatisfaction, that as much as humanity had grown and expanded in numbers, there was no evidence of any real change – human beings remained the same flawed creatures they historically always had been.
+Prominent countries attempted to establish united allegiances to govern planets and star systems, but with limited success.
+Sociologists noted with palpable dissatisfaction, that as much as humanity had grown and expanded in numbers, there was no evidence of any change in nature – human beings remained the same flawed creatures they were historically.